 UC San Diego Medical Center in Hillcrest, established in 1966, currently serves as a core clinical teaching site for UC San Diego School of Medicine and the focal point for community service programs.
 It houses several specialty care centers that allow the urban campus to serve as a major tertiary and quaternary referral center for San Diego, Riverside and Imperial counties.
 These care centers include the area’s only Regional Burn Center, a Comprehensive Stroke Center, and one of only two Level I Trauma Centers in the county.
 The campus is also home to the Owen Clinic, among the nation’s top HIV care programs.

-The La Jolla campus, located on the eastern portion of the main campus, is home to Jacobs Medical Center, which opened in 2016, and Moores Cancer Center, the primary site for outpatient oncology care and the region’s only National Cancer Institute-designed Comprehensive Cancer Care Center, with nearly 350 medical and radiation oncologists, surgeons and researchers.
+The La Jolla campus, located on the eastern portion of the main campus, is home to Jacobs Medical Center, which opened in 2016, and Moores Cancer Center, the primary site for outpatient oncology care and the region’s only National Cancer Institute-designated Comprehensive Cancer Care Center, with nearly 350 medical and radiation oncologists, surgeons and researchers.
 The La Jolla campus also includes Shiley Eye Institute, a multi-specialty vision center with the region’s only facility dedicated to children, as well as Sulpizio Cardiovascular Center, the region’s first comprehensive cardiovascular center and the global leader in pulmonary thromboendarterectomy (PTE), an operation for removing blood clots from the pulmonary arteries to treat chronic pulmonary hypertension.
 The PTE operation was first performed at UC San Diego Health and is now systematically employed at select health care centers around the world.

 Ambulatory care is provided at both campuses, as well as in the surrounding communities of Chula Vista, Encinitas, Kearny Mesa, Scripps Ranch and Vista, where we maintain clinics and service locations.
 Our physicians also provide care to patients at Rady Children’s Hospital San Diego and Veteran Affairs San Diego Healthcare System and we maintain partnerships with Scripps Health, Sharp HealthCare and others to provide services as diverse as proton therapy for cancer to at-home hospice care.
 These combined sites and partnerships enable UC San Diego Health offer highly specialized services and a continuum of care that can heal and comfort our patients.